etclabscore/go-openrpc-reflect/README.md

 (of those servers) which meet the [OpenRPC Specification](https://spec.open-rpc.org/).
 Differentially, this package doesn't strictly enforce any specific code-style conventions, but provides a (hopefully) extensible pattern that can be moulded to fit nearly any RPC service implementation, whether hand-rolled or conventional.
-(Relatively) sane defaults are provided fitting the conventions of the most popular Go RPC libraries.
+(Relatively) sane defaults are provided fitting the conventions of popular Go RPC libraries, namely `net/rpc` and `ethereum/go-ethereum/rpc`.

 This is intended to open the door to OpenRPC adoption -- and service discovery patterns in general -- by removing the hurdle of requiring a human to actually sit down and write (and maintain) a complete and correct description of